Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-You will want your wishes to be honored.
-For this to happen, it is important to have a will prepared.
+You will want your wishes to be honored and make things easier for your family, after you pass away.
+For this to happen, it is important to prepare a will.

-- This is a legal document that allows you to direct where your property goes after you die.
+- This legal document allows you to direct where your property goes after you die.

-- This is a legal document that may be helpful if you own assets outside of Alberta.
+- This legal document may be helpful if you own assets outside of Alberta.

 Was this page helpful?

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.